 DWSRF Program Overview

 The Drinking Water State Revolving Fund (DWSRF) program provides subsidized low-cost financing to municipal and privately-owned public water systems for capital improvements that improve public health protection and facilitate compliance with the Safe Drinking Water Act.
 Below are drinking water funding opportunities:

 - Source Protection Loans: This loan program can be used to purchase land or conservation easements to protect public water sources and ensure compliance with state and federal drinking water standards.
 Source(s) must have a hydrogeologically-delineated source protection area, an approved Source Protection Plan prior to loan award and are limited to public community water systems (PCWS).
 The water system must demonstrate how the project will directly promote public health protection or compliance with national drinking water regulations.
 Loan rate and terms are 20 years, 1% interest plus 2% administrative fee (for a combined 3% interest).

 - Construction Loans: This loan program provides funding for a variety of water system improvements to public community water systems and non-profit non-community water systems (both NTNC and TNC).
 Construction loans are awarded through an annual priority ranking system, with the strongest emphasis on projects that address the most significant health problems and facilitate compliance with the Safe Drinking Water Act; readiness-to-proceed criteria is also heavily weighed.
-Loan rate and terms are 20 years, 1% interest plus 2% administrative fee (for a combined 3% interest).
-Loan terms may be up to 30 years and down to 0% interest with principal forgiveness up to 40% of the final loan value for certain disadvantaged applicants.
-Loan terms are limited by the weighed and averaged expected useful life of funded assets.
+Loan rate and terms are up to 30 years, 1% interest plus 2% administrative fee (for a combined 3% interest).
+Loan terms may be up to 40 years and down to 0% interest with principal forgiveness up to 50% of the final loan value for certain disadvantaged applicants.
+Loan terms are limited by the weighed average expected useful life of funded assets.